fnands/fnands.com/notes/2024/open-stereo-notes/index.md

 When trained on only SceneFlow (a synthetic dataset) it shows strong generalization to the KITTI2012, KITTI2015, Middlebury and ETH3D datasets, beating the other implemented architectures.

+Interestingly, the architecture they come up with is very similar to [IGEV-Stereo](https://arxiv.org/abs/2303.06615).

 ## Questions

 * How will stereo methods that do not conform to the ED-Conv2D or CVM-Conv3D catagories be accommodated in OpenStereo?